suixinsuo/olympus-protocol/docs/OlympusIndex.md

 > This function is for index's manager to withdraw index management fee.

 #### &emsp;Parameters
-> amount: Amount is that you want to withdraw
+> amount: Amount of management fee the index manager would like to withdraw.

 #### &emsp;Example code
 > The code below shows how to call this function with Web3.